 Although the Kingdom of Cambodia is rich in natural resources, decades of war and internal conflict have left it one of the world’s poorest countries.
 The average salary in Cambodia is less than US$1.50 a day, and around a third of people live below the national poverty line.
 Poor living conditions are particularly prevalent in rural parts, where access to safe drinking water is barely above half.
 Human traffickers exploit the vulnerable with heart-breaking cruelty.

 Cambodia’s poor people number almost 4.8 million, and 90 per cent of them are in rural areas.
 Most of them depend on agriculture for their livelihood.
 Two thirds of the Cambodia’s 1.6 million rural households face seasonal food shortages each year.
-Rice alone accounts for as much as 30 per cent of household expenditures.
+Rice alone accounts for as much as 33 per cent of household expenditures.
 Rural people are constantly looking for work or other income-generating activities, which are mainly temporary and poorly paid..

 Involvement Volunteers programs in Cambodia enable you to experience Cambodia as a local, participating in their daily activities while offering yourself in the benefit of those less fortunate.
 All the projects are grass rooted; working with local people for local people.
 Within all the projects we value the education factor and the intercultural exchange very highly delivering an educational experience for volunteers.

-The majority of placements are centered around the rural cultured regions in Samraong, with the conservation and/or diving programs in the south western beach regions of Sihanouk Ville and Kampot and various islands.
+The majority of placements are centered around the rural cultured regions in Samraong, with the conservation and/or diving programs in the south western beach regions of Sihanoukville and Kampot and various islands.

-Samraong is the capital of Oddar Meanchey province, which is Cambodia’s newest province.
-The province is located North of Siem Reap province and borders Thailand.
+Samraong is a rural village, located North of Siem Reap and right on the border with Thailand.
 The city of Siem Reap is about 120 km away from Samraong, currently about 4 hours by car, depending on the condition of the road.
 During raining season the trip may take considerably longer.
 The rural location allows greater cultural immersion and to really live like a local and gain a deeper travel experience.

 Volunteers are strongly encouraged to take up the 1 week introduction to Cambodia to ease volunteers into the lifestyle and pace of Cambodia.
 You will get to know your town and it’s facilities and everything required to make your stay comfortable.
 Most volunteers benefit greatly from having a deeper understanding of the local culture, language and customs before commencing your chosen project.

 An arrival airport pick-up from Siem Reap is included in the cost of your placement.
 The ground coordinator in Cambodia picks up participants at the airport if you arrive during the weekend.
 The participants will be arranged to stay in Siem Reap overnight if your flight arrives after 14.00 hours as there is no available taxi from Siem Reap to the homestay centre.
 A Tuk Tuk will be used for transporting from the airport to the Cambodia guest house and/or bus station.
 Arrivals after the weekend need to make their way to Samraong, Cambodia on their own accord.
 Projects commence every Monday.

 Once in Samraong Cambodia, you can easily get a motorcycle or scooter to go anywhere, or you can borrow a bike at the centre.
-Many roads in Cambodia are not very good, so you should be especially careful when driving at night.[/toggle]
+Many roads in Cambodia are not very good, so you should be especially careful when driving at night.